mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 A robot’s base Agility is determined by its locomotion type.
-Agility is a factor in determining a robot’s movement rate, modifying a robot’s base movement rate of five metres per Minor Action in every six- second combat round.
+Agility is a factor in determining a robot’s movement rate, modifying a robot’s base movement rate of five metres per Minor Action in every six-second combat round.
 Traits are similar to vehicle Traits and described on Page 101.
 Traits for some locomotion types may be modified during the design process.
 Base Endurance indicates the duration